-You may say: that all sounds cool, but what exactly is Kubernetes is used for, and do I really need it in my start-up?
+You may say: that all sounds cool, but what exactly is Kubernetes consulting is used for, and do I really need it in my start-up?
 I could probably simply live without it and save lots of money.

 But remember: in the early days of applications development and testing, it was necessary (and costly) to rent lots of servers.
 People invented virtual machines to help with this problem.
 These machines ran an operating system in an app window on your desktop which behaved like a full, separate computer.
 But this system also had a big disadvantage: your capabilities were limited by the disk space of your hardware (CPU power, RAM).

 Then containers appeared, a cheap and simple solution that did not require powerful computers or a lot of memory.
 Containers were born under Linux and allow users to isolate one process from another.

 Close your eyes and imagine thousands of suitcases full of clothes.
 All these suitcases are placed in the luggage compartment.
 You want to take out a green silk tie for your business lunch, but all the suitcases are similar, and you must open each one.
 This is where Kubernetes comes in.
 Kubernetes allows you to find that suitcase with the green tie quickly.

 Like a luggage compartment, one application has lots of these containers.
 And to change even one color in your application, you need to change the code manually.
 That may be fine to do once or twice.
 But not on daily basis, especially if your application has millions of downloads.
 This is when Kubernetes comes into the game – it manages all those containers without any hassle.

 Read also: Kubernetes engines